 The “Firewall” and “Scan” status circles on the Wordfence “Dashboard” page indicate to what degree your site is currently protected.
 The level of protection depends on which features and options you have enabled.
-If you mouse over (on desktop) or tap (on mobile), an information tooltip will show you what actions you should take to reach full protection.
+If you hover your mouse over a status circle on a computer, or tap on mobile device, an information tooltip will show you what actions you should take to reach full protection.
 If the circles are fully gray, it means the feature is disabled.

 Some features are enabled by default on all Wordfence installations.
 Other features are premium only and require a Premium License Key.
 To get more information about how to get all status circles to 100% please see:

 Notifications highlight actions that you need to take.
 Notifications that can appear here include information about plugins that need updating, or if the latest Wordfence scan found an issue on your site that you need to investigate.
 If there are notifications, a bubble will appear next to the “Wordfence” link in your WordPress administration menu indicating how many notifications that there are.
 You can dismiss these notifications by clicking the “X” at the end of the line.

 The notifications that can appear here are:

 - Updates Needed (Plugin, Theme, or Core)

 - Security Alerts Premium Feature *

 - Promotions Premium Feature *

 * Notifications marked with a star above can only be disabled if you are using Wordfence Premium.
 Read more about selecting which notifications appear on the dashboard.